CatalogueOfLife/coldp/README.md

 #### basionymAuthorshipID
 A list of identifiers for authors of the original combination (basionym) normally found in brackets.
 Multiple author identifiers should be concatenated with a pipe `|` symbol.
-The order and number of identifiers must always match up the names given in `basionymAuthorship`.
+If `basionymAuthorship` is given, the order and number of author names and identifiers must always match up.
+Author identifiers must refer to an existing Author.ID within this data package.

 *added in v1.1*